-If you feel that you are being targeted in this way or have witnessed a hate crime then you can report the incident through Stop Hate UK website (external link).
-But if it's an emergency always call 999.
+If you feel that you are being targeted in this way or have witnessed a hate crime then you can report the incident to the police.
+In an emergency always call 999.

 You can report hate crime at other reporting centres:

 If there is an incident that you feel is a hate crime we can provide support and help to resolve any issues you have as a consequence of experiencing or witnessing incidents.